tbttin/notes/makes/gnu-make-manual.md

   foo: baz
   ```

-  Here we've also declared that the `foo` sub-directory cannot be built until
+  Here we've also declared that the `foo` sub-directory cannot be built
-  after the `baz` sub-directory is complete; this kind of relationship
+  until after the `baz` sub-directory is complete; this kind of
-  declaration is particularly important when attempting *parallel* builds.
+  relationship declaration is particularly important when attempting
+  *parallel* builds.

 [#Phony-Targets]

-## Rules without Recipes or Prerequisites {#Force-Targets}
+## Rules without Recipes or Prerequisites

-- If a rule has no prerequisites or recipe, and the target of the rule *is* a
+- If a rule has no prerequisites or recipe, and the target of the rule
-  nonexistent file, then make imagines this target to have been updated
+  *is* a nonexistent file, then make imagines this target to have been
-  whenever its rule is run.
+  updated whenever its rule is run.

-  This implies that all targets depending on this one will *always* have their
+  This implies that all targets depending on this one will *always* have
-  recipe run.
+  their recipe run.

 - An example will illustrate this: